midastruth/files.md/README.md

 ### Guidelines
 - With portability in mind, everything is stored in **plain text files**
-- Write tests!
+- We write **tests**
-- Don't use get* prefix for methods
+- We don't use get* prefix for methods
-- Dont use panics, errors are part of business logic
+- We don't use panics, errors are part of business logic
-- If you're ignoring an error - leave a WHY comment
+- If we are ignoring an error - we leave a WHY comment
-- Wrap errors all the time, we should add method's context
+- We wrap errors all the time, we should add method's context
-- Prefer fakes/real implementations over mocks and stubs
+- We prefer fakes/real implementations over mocks and stubs
 - Imports should only be renamed to avoid a name collision with other imports

 ### Glossary